mtrebi/memory-allocators/README.md

 * Always choose a less restrictive (or more general) allocator if unsure.
 If you later see that your data is structured you can always change to use a more restrictive one.

 ## Future work
+* Implement a Free list allocator using Red Black Trees to improve performance from O(N) to O(log N)
+* Implement a Buddy allocator
+* Implement a Slab allocator
 * Benchmark internal fragmentation
 * Benchmark spatial location (cache misses)

 ## Acknowledgments

 Thanks to [Vanessa](https://github.com/vipyne) and [Krish](https://github.com/sigmasleep) for helping me in the various stages of this project.